crsl4/phylogenetics-class/lecture-notes/lecture5.md

 <div style="text-align:center"><img src="../assets/pics/blosum62.png" width="350"/></div>

-- We will continue to use cost for simplicity
+We will continue to use cost for simplicity.

 ## 2. Pairwise sequence alignment